100 Notable alumni of

 -

 David Todd Christofferson is an American religious leader and former lawyer who serves as a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He has been a general authority of the church since 1993.
-Currently, he is the ninth most senior apostle in the church.
+Currently, he is the eighth most senior apostle in the church.

 -